 - Fruit such as strawberries, kiwis, avocados, and bananas

-If you aren’t quite sure if you are allergic to any of these foods, just bear them in mind and be cautious when eating them.
+If you aren’t quite sure if you are allergic to these foods, bear them in mind and be cautious when eating them.

 The Difference With Food Intolerance

-Food intolerances are different from food allergies in the sense that the former doesn’t cause an immune system reaction.
+Food intolerances differ from food allergies because the former doesn’t cause an immune system reaction.
 This means that people who have food intolerances won’t have to worry about histamines being released.

 The effects of food intolerances are also not as severe as food sensitivity or allergies.
 People who have food intolerances often experience bloating, gas, and stomach pain.
 They might also feel nauseous and get headaches.
 In more extreme cases, they could get diarrhoea and vomiting.

 It should be noted that these allergies can also cause these symptoms.
-They can also lead to much more serious reactions such as anaphylaxis which is a life-threatening condition.
+They can also lead to much more serious reactions such as anaphylaxis, a life-threatening condition.

 Understanding the difference can help guide one’s actions when experiencing any of these.